anomalylabs/localization-module/README.md

-# localization-module
+# Localization Module

-System localization management.
+*anomaly.module.localization*

+#### A localization management module.

+The localization module is responsible for managing system localization configuration.